ninjaframework/ninja-appengine/README.md

 and copy the relevant parts to your project.
 In short you have to:

-- Have profiles for deployment, appengine-dev and jetty-dev.
+- Have profiles for "update", "devserver" and "jetty-dev".
 - Configure the appengine libraries with the correct scopes
 - Set the build output dir consistently